pierrevano/whatson-api/README.md

-    "id": "string", // IMDb specific identifier for the next episode to air "url": "string", // URL to the IMDb page of the next episode to air "release_date": "string", // Release date of the next episode to air "users_rating": "number", // Rating given by IMDb users for the next episode to air "users_rating_count": "number" // Count of rating given by IMDb users for the next episode to air },
+    "id": "string", // IMDb specific identifier for the next episode to air "url": "string", // URL to the IMDb page of the next episode to air "release_date": "string", // Release date of the next episode to air "users_rating": "number", // Average rating given by IMDb users for the next episode to air "users_rating_count": "number" // Total number of ratings submitted by IMDb users for the next episode to air },
   "platforms_links": [
     {